ABI-Software/software-development-guidelines/README.md

 - Continuous integration (CI) is triggered.
 - Notification of the build failures (if any).
 - Code review.
-- Merger of the feature branch into the main branch at origin.
+- Merge of the feature branch into the main branch at origin.

 ### Continuous integration

-The first point significantly highlight why unittests and/or integration tests should be provided with the project.
+The first point significantly highlights why unittests and/or integration tests should be provided with the project.
 This is the very first line of defense against bad code from being accidentally added to the project itself.
 While local testing may show that all is well, with an